port19x/port19.xyz/content/tech/macos.md

 Performance wise, it’s also pretty impressive, being able to run my most demanding compatible game: XCOM 2 at 1440p Medium, which is nowhere near playable on the Tuxedo Aura 15.

 Let’s talk battery life.
 On the extreme end, 1.5 hours of XCOM 2 depleted the battery from 97 to 37%.
-In more modest applications it's battery life rather impressive.
+In more modest applications it's battery life rather impressive, lasting for a full day of college.
-After 6 hours of lectures, not counting the breaks, it still had X% remaining.
 The included usb-c charger appears to be of high quality with a long enough cable for my needs.

-*Battery experiment will be carried out tomorrow, previous section will be edited*

 Perhaps most important to me, it's fanless!